 Bankruptcy Court For DC

-In DC, where this law firm files cases, the federal bankruptcy court that covers residents of the District of Columbia is the following:
+In DC, the federal bankruptcy court that covers residents of the District of Columbia is the following:

 U.S. Bankruptcy Court for the District of Columbia

 Washington, DC 20001